Standardized Testing & AP Credit Policy

 For undergraduate applicants, Cooper Union accepts both versions of the SAT.
 Cooper does not have a preference over which version- old or new- applicants choose to submit.
 Applicants may, of course, submit scores from both versions.

 All standardized test score reports must be the official copy sent directly from the testing agency.
 For SAT, SAT Subject Tests and AP score reports, you should request an official copy from College Board.
-For TOEFL and GRE score reports, you should request an official copy from ETS.
+For TOEFL, IELTS, DET, and GRE score reports, you should request an official copy from ETS.
 For ACT score reports, you should request an official copy from ACT.

 If your score results are delayed due to circumstances beyond your control (i.e. natural disaster, school closing, delays directly from the testing agency), we encourage you to submit a screenshot of your scores that we may use as a placeholder until the official score report is received.
 This allows us to continue reviewing your application without delay, but we must receive your official scores as soon as possible.